Threaded Inserts for Plastic

-Thermoplastics do not undergo a chemical change when molded, and can be molded and remolded repeatedly.
-Common thermoplastics include PVC, nylon, polypropylene, and polyethylene.
-If you're working with these materials, you need E-Z Sonic™ ultrasonic inserts, which are specifically designed for use in thermoplastics.
-These are the ideal inserts for 3D printing applications.
+If you're working with thermoplastics, you need E-Z Sonic™ ultrasonic plastic threaded inserts, which are specifically designed for use in thermoplastics.
+These inserts are ideal for 3D printing applications.

-We offer E-Z Sonic™ ultrasonic inserts for plastic in two varieties: tapered and straight.
-Both feature knurl/groove patterns designed for optimum torque and pull out resistance, and can be installed via an ultrasonic horn or heat driver.
+We offer E-Z Sonic™ ultrasonic thread inserts for plastic in two varieties: tapered and straight.
+Both feature knurl/groove patterns designed for optimum torque and pull out resistance.
+They can both also be installed with an ultrasonic horn or a heat driver.

-Tapered E-Z Sonic™ ultrasonic inserts reduce installation time, particularly in production runs, while delivering outstanding performance characteristics.
-These expansion inserts are offered in single- and double-vane configurations for maximum design flexibility.
+- Tapered E-Z Sonic™ ultrasonic insers reduce installation time, particularly in production runs, while delivering outstanding performance characteristics.
+These expansion inserts are offered in single and double-vane configurations for maximum design flexibility.

 E-Z Press™ Inserts

-Because thermoset plastics undergo an irreversible chemical change during the molding process, they can be melted and shaped only once.
-Common thermoset plastics include fiberglass, polyurethane, polyester, melamine, and urea.
-When working with thermoset plastics, it's important to use expansion inserts that are designed for use with these materials.
+When working with thermoset plastics, it's important to use expansion plastic threaded inserts that are designed for use with these materials.
 E-Z Press™ inserts are designed for use with both thermoset plastics and thermoplastics.

-E-Z Press™ inserts for plastic are available in three styles: flush, flanged, and reverse slot.
-All varieties are designed for easy "cold" installation — simply press them into place with a rubber mallet, arbor press, or other implement.
-Once installed, these expansion inserts compress slightly along their machined-in slots; as a fastener is threaded in, the diamond-knurl OD of the insert presses into the wall of the hole, securing the insert in place.
+E-Z Press™ plastic threaded inserts are available in three styles: flush, flanged and reverse slot.
+All varieties are designed for easy "cold" installation — simply press them into place with a rubber mallet, arbor press or other implement.
+Once installed, these expansion inserts compress slightly along their machined-in slots.
+As a fastener is threaded in, the diamond-knurl OD presses into the wall of the hole and secures the insert in place.

-E-Z Press™ flush press inserts for plastic can be installed level with or below the surface.
-Brass models are available with internal threads from 0-80 and M3 to M6.
-Stainless steel E-Z Press™ flush press inserts are available with internal threads from #2 to 3/8.
+- E-Z Press™ flush press inserts for plastic can be installed level with or below the surface.
+Brass models are available with internal threads from 0-80 and M3-M6.
+Stainless steel E-Z Press™ flush press inserts are available with internal threads from #2 to ⅜.

-E-Z Press™ flanged press inserts provide a large bearing surface and are ideal for fastening terminal connectors.
-Brass models are available with internal threads from #2 to 3/8 and M3 to M6.
-Stainless steel models are available with internal threads from #2 to 1/4.
+- E-Z Press™ flanged press inserts provide a large bearing surface and are ideal for fastening terminal connectors.
+Brass models are available with internal threads from #2-⅜ and M3-M6.
+Stainless steel models are available with internal threads from #2-¼.

-E-Z Press™ reverse slot press inserts are designed for installation from the back side of the material and to accommodate reverse screw entry for maximum pull out resistance.
-Brass only; internal threads from #2 to 1/4.
+- E-Z Press™ reverse slot press inserts are designed for installation from the back side of the material and to accommodate reverse screw entry for maximum pull out resistance.
+Brass only: internal threads from #2-¼.

 Important Note: Hole size requirements may vary depending on a number of factors, including material and tools.
 We recommend that you test your particular application before ordering your threaded inserts for plastic.
 Samples may be provided to distributors upon request!